golemparts/rppal/README.md

 * Reverse bit order helper function
 * Optional `embedded-hal` trait implementations (`FullDuplex `, `Transfer `, `Write `)

-## Caution

-Always be careful when working with the Raspberry Pi's peripherals, especially if you attach any external components to the GPIO pins.
-Improper use can lead to permanent damage.

 ## Cross compilation

 If you're not working directly on a Raspberry Pi, you'll have to cross-compile your code for the appropriate ARM architecture.
 Check out [this guide](https://github.com/japaric/rust-cross) for more information, or try the [cross](https://github.com/japaric/cross) project for "zero setup" cross compilation.